trsh/MMBVE-API-design-documentation/README.md

 - `viewDistance` description in defintions
 - `fov` description in defintions

-`transformCamera(Camera camera, float3 position, quat rotation)`
+`transformCamera(Camera camera, float3 position, float3 rotation)`

 Transforming the camera.
 This can trigger streaming of partition(s) dependent on position and view distance.

 - `camera` camera object
 - `position` desired position of camera
-- `rotation` desired rotation of camera
+- `rotation` desired rotation of camera in euler angles

 `onGridChunkStream(Partition partition)`